w3c/wai-media-guide/transcripts.md

 {% include toc.html type="end" %}
 {:/}

-_Transcripts are only one aspect of making audio and video accessible.
-For more, see [Making Video and Audio Accessible - Introduction]( /design-develop/media/)._

 ## Introduction

 Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content.